dreamanlan/context/README.md

 ***
 In addition to the Boost pool(so pooled_fixedsize_stack is not available), this fork adds the boost file that the base usage relies on.

+Cmake builds a library named libboost_contex.lib, which needs to be changed on Windows as prompted by boost.